People Foundations: Collaborative Networks

 The Centralized Model

 In a centralized model, a large central architecture team governs most architectural decisions.
-This team sets standards, approves solution designs, and takes primary responsibility for infrastructure, operations, and security.
+It sets standards, approves solution designs, and takes primary responsibility for infrastructure, operations, and security.

-Development teams depend heavily on this central team for architectural direction, reviews, and implementation guidance.
-The advantage of this model is strong governance, consistency, and control, particularly in regulated or complex environments.
-However, it can also lead to slowdowns, bottlenecks, and disconnects between architecture and day-to-day development.
+Development teams depend heavily on this central group for architectural direction, reviews, and implementation guidance.
+The main advantage is strong governance, consistency, and control, especially in regulated or complex environments.
+The downside is the risk of slowdowns, bottlenecks, and detachment from daily development reality.

 The Federated Model